Recognition of same-sex unions in the Federated States of Micronesia: State laws

+Historical and customary recognition

 While there are no records of same-sex marriages being performed in local cultures in the way they are commonly defined in Western legal systems, some communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Micronesia has two Polynesian outlier islands—Kapingamarangi and Nukuoro—which may, similarly to many other Polynesian societies, recognise a cultural third gender role.
 These individuals, whose sex is assigned male at birth, but who embody female gendered behaviours, are known as hakaahina in the Kapingamarangi language and as hagahahine in the Nukuoro language.
 In Samoa, such individuals are known as faʻafafine and are considered an integral part of society.
 Historically, if they wished to marry and have children, they would marry women, thus creating the possibility for marriages between two female-presenting individuals to be performed in Samoan culture.
 A similar third gender structure exists in Chuuk where such individuals are referred to as wininmwáán (/chk/), translating to "women who behave like men".
 However, "this does not necessarily mean that wininmwáán are sexually active with females [or marry females]".